-As your crypto investment career continues to expand, you will eventually consider securing your holdings using a hardware wallet.
+As your crypto investment career expands, you will eventually consider securing your holdings using a hardware wallet.
 These devices are far more secure than software-based wallets due to the introduction of an “air gap.”
-This strategy keeps your cryptocurrency offline when not in use.
+Additionally, this strategy keeps your cryptocurrency offline when not in use.
 As such, hardware devices provide the highest level of security to investors.
-Consequently, more full node operators than ever have chosen to integrate a hardware device into their strategy.
+Consequently, more full-node operators than ever have chosen to integrate a hardware device into their strategy.

 The popular hardware wallet manufacturer Ledger now offers these features as part of their Ledger Live software suite.
 You can connect your hardware wallet to your full node and achieve the highest level of security available.
-To start this process, you will need to understand how to launch a Bitcoin Full Node and link it with Ledger Live.
+To start this process, you must launch a Bitcoin Full Node and link it with Ledger Live.

 Getting Ledger Live

 Ledger Live is the native application for the Ledger line of hardware wallets.
-This software is what Ledger wallet users need to send, receive, and view transactions on the blockchain.
-Ledger Live operates on all of the manufacturer’s top devices at this time.
+Ledger wallet users need this software to send, receive, and view transactions on the blockchain.
+Ledger Live operates on all of the manufacturers at this time.
 Specifically, The Nano S, Nano X, and Blue devices are supported.

 Take Your Bitcoin Network Participation Up

-In exchange for operating a full node, you become eligible to receive rewards in the form of Bitcoin.
+In exchange for operating a full node, you can receive rewards in the form of Bitcoin.
 Notably, these rewards have systematically decreased since the launch of the platform.
-Originally, a full node would receive 50 BTC if they were the miner who solved the network’s PoW algorithm first and, therefore, got to add the next block of transactions to the blockchain.
+For example, originally, a full node would receive 50 BTC if they were the miner who solved the network’s PoW algorithm first and, therefore, got to add the next block of transactions to the blockchain.
 Today, the reward is 6.5 BTC.

 Full Node Costs

-Setting up a full node also requires about 30-minutes in software settings and can take a couple of days for the node to sync.
-At the very minimum, a full node requires a desktop or laptop hardware running the most recent versions of Windows, Mac OS X, or Linux.
-This device will need at least 7 gigabytes of free disk space.
+Setting up a full node also requires about 30 minutes in software settings and can take a couple of days for the node to sync.
+At the very minimum, a full node requires desktop or laptop hardware running the most recent versions of Windows, Mac OS X, or Linux.
+In addition, this device will need at least 7 gigabytes of free disk space.
 Also, the drive must have a minimum read and write speed of 100 MB/s.

 Full Node Minimum PC requirements

 You will also want at least 2 gigabytes of RAM and a high-speed internet connection to handle an upload of 50 kilobytes per second.
 You will want to ensure that you have an unmetered connection.
-Importantly, you need this connection to remain stable because you need to operate your node for at least 6-hours a day.
-Ideally, your node will remain in operation 24-hours a day.
+Importantly, you need this connection to remain stable because you must operate your node for at least 6-hours a day.
+Ideally, your node will remain in operation 24 hours a day.
 However, this is the best-case scenario, and you won’t be penalized for less than constant node operation statuses.

 Setting Up Ledger Live Full Node

 Now that you have your Full Node setup, you’re ready to get Ledger Live and link your hardware wallet to your node.
-To accomplish this task, the first step is to download and install Ledger Live (Download).
+To accomplish this task, the first step is to download and install Ledger Live.
 Once the application is running, you must plug in the device.
-This action will pull up a prompt that will ask you if you would like to set up a new device.
+This action will pull up a prompt asking you if you want to set up a new device.

 The setup procedure is simple.
 It will require you to write down your seed phrase.
-This group of words is the only way you can access your funds if your wallet is lost, stolen, or destroyed.
-You must write these words down perfectly and store a copy in a safe location.
+This group of words is the only way to access your funds if your wallet is lost, stolen, or destroyed.
+You must write these words down perfectly and store a copy safely.
 Notably, never store your seed phrase next to your hardware wallet.

-You will need to enter your host address and RPC credentials to complete this step.
+You must enter your host address and RPC credentials to complete this step.
 Depending on your node software, it can find your RPC in different areas of the software.
 Once you have it, copy the username and password and enter them into the appropriate boxes.
-If you have your node set up in a manner where you’re required to have an encrypted connection, you will need to turn on the TLS option via the check box on the screen.
+If you have your node set up that requires an encrypted connection, you will need to turn on the TLS option via the check box on the screen.

 Notably, you need to adjust your IP address depending on your setup.
-If you have your Ledger Live operating on the same CPU as your Bitcoin Core, you can leave this setting at its default IP address, 127.0.0.1, and port 8332.
-If you are utilizing secondary node software such as MyNode, you will need to copy the address of your node.
+For example, if your Ledger Live operates on the same CPU as your Bitcoin Core, you can leave this setting at its default IP address, 127.0.0.1, and port 8332.
+However, if you are utilizing secondary node software such as MyNode, you will need to copy the address of your node.
 Notably, the port will remain 8332.